spdk/spdk/doc/accel_fw.md

 ### IDXD Module {#accel_idxd}

-To use the DSA engine, use the RPC [`idxd_scan_accel_engine`](https://spdk.io/doc/jsonrpc.html) with an optional parameter of `-c` and provide a configuration number of either 0 or 1.
+To use the DSA engine, use the RPC [`idxd_scan_accel_engine`](https://spdk.io/doc/jsonrpc.html).
+With an optional parameter of `-c` and providing a configuration number of either 0 or 1, users can determine which pre-defined configuration can be used.
+With an optional parameter of `-k` to use kernel or user space driver.
 These pre-defined configurations determine how the DSA engine will be setup in terms of work queues and engines.
 The DSA engine is very flexible allowing for various configurations of these elements to either account for different quality of service requirements or to isolate hardware paths where the back end media is of varying latency (i.e. persistent memory vs DRAM).
 The pre-defined configurations are as follows: